uhhhm/CS.11.02-Lab.2.1/README.md

 In intelliJ, a neat shortcut for the print statement is to type “sout” and press enter.
 In intelliJ, a neat shortcut to create a main method is to type “main” and press enter.

-Ensure that your parameter names are meaningful variable names.
+Ensure that your parameter names are **meaningful variable names**.

-Ensure that all the methods that you write in this lab are declared to be static.
+Ensure that all the methods that you write in this lab are declared to be **static**.

-Ensure that all the methods that you write in this lab contain a return statement.
-That is, none of the methods that you write in this lab will contain print statements.
+Ensure that all the methods that you write in this lab contain a **return** statement.
+That is, **none of the methods that you write in this lab will contain print statements**.

 1. Write a method called <b>add</b> that takes two integers, adds them together, and returns the result.
 Below is an example of a call to the add method.